-Like most NRL players, Cronulla Sharks second rower, Chris Heighington, has tackled many tough opponents during his career.
+Like most NRL players, Newcastle Knights prop/lock, Chris Heighington, has tackled many tough opponents during his career.

-Playing over 200 games for his former club, Wests Tigers, Chris was described as the 'heart and soul of the Club' both on and off the field.
+With more than 300 NRL games under his belt with former clubs West Tigers and Cronulla Sharks, and a premiership with each, Chris has been described as the 'heart and soul of the Club' both on and off the field.

 George was fit, feisty and forty when this Managing Director of Investment Bank UBS received a bowel cancer diagnosis.
 He's used that feistiness in his bowel cancer battle and has some in reserve for his ongoing challenge - encouraging men and women to do something about their bowel health.